[ Last updated January 14, 2020 ]

 Obviously, some months are just too hot to bring the pups (July/August = 100% humidity!) but February/March are the best months to go to Miami.
 The days are hot but mornings and end of day are nice and breezy, especially on the beachfront.

-So, what are some fun dog-friendly spots you can plan?
+So, what are some fun Miami dog-friendly activities you can plan?

 [ img credit: Wynwood Walls ]

 The Wynwood Walls are a total unique experience–it’s basically like an outdoor museum with life-size murals from graffiti artists around the world.
-Especially popular during Art Basel, you can check it out year-around and since it’s just streets, the pup can come and have a walk.
-There are restaurants and bars in the neighborhood too.
-Try Wynwood Kitchen + Bar (latin cuisine).
+Especially popular during Art Basel, you can check it out year-around and since it’s outdoors, the pup can come and have a walk.

 For another walk and for art/history buffs, the Art Deco Tours are everyday–90 minutes for $25–which is a great Miami activity.
 We didn’t get to check out the Botanical Gardens but will next time–it’s rare that a Botanical Garden is dog-friendly!